 Melt the dark chocolate over a low heat.

-In a separate pan or pot, slowly heat the coconut milk until bubbles form at the sides.
+In a separate pan or pot, slowly heat the coconut milk until bubbles are just beginning to form at the sides.

 Transfer this mixture into a dish and refrigerate for 2 hours, or until the mixture is firm enough to roll into balls.

 Melt the white chocolate in a pan over a very low heat, add the peppermint extract and mix.
-Turn off the heat and allow the chocolate to cool down for a minute or two.
+Remove the pan from the heat and allow the chocolate to cool down for a minute or two.
 Don't leave it too long as white chocolate sets a lot quicker than dark.

-Roll each truffle ball into the melted white chocolate and top with crushed candy canes.
+Roll each chilled truffle ball into the melted white chocolate and sprinkle some pieces of crushed candy cane on top.

-Place back in the fridge to set for 1 hour before serving.
+Place them back in the fridge to set for 1 more hour before serving.

 - Store in an airtight container in the fridge for up to 1 week.